Recipe Overview

 - Ice

-How To Make This Smoothie
+How To Make A Green Smoothie

+Blend the greens and apple with water.
 Stuff a handful of kale, a handful of spinach, and a chopped Granny Smith apple into your blender, and add a cup of water.
+You can also blend all of the ingredients all at once, as pictured, but blending it in steps like this will be a little easier on your blender.

+Add fruit and ice.
 When that mixture is smooth, add a cup full of frozen tropical fruit and a handful of ice.

-Blend until it reaches the desired consistency.
+Process until smooth.
+Blend until your smoothie reaches the desired consistency.

+Serve.
 Pour your frosty green beverage into a tall glass, and enjoy!

 Fruit to use in a green smoothie